cmsc240-s24/project-jacob-kasym/DESIGN.md

 ## Functional Requirements

 1. **Resource Creation**
-   - The service shall allow music retailers to create new resource entries for genres, artists, records, and compact discs via POST requests.
+   - The service shall allow artists to create new resource entries for events and locations via POST requests.
    - The service shall validate all incoming data against predefined schemas before creating a new resource.
    - The service shall return a `201 Created` status code and the created resource in the response body upon successful creation.

 2. **Resource Retrieval**
-   - The service shall provide endpoints for customers and music retailers to retrieve lists of genres, artists, records, and compact discs via GET requests.
+   - The service shall provide endpoints for customers and artists to retrieve lists of past events, events by location, and incoming events of artists via GET requests.
    - The service shall allow retrieval of detailed information for a single resource by its unique identifier.
    - The service shall return a `200 OK` status code and the requested resources in the response body upon successful retrieval.

 3. **Resource Update**
-   - The service shall permit music retailers to update existing resource entries for genres, artists, records, and compact discs via PUT requests.
+   - The service shall permit artists to update existing resource entries for artists' incoming events via PUT requests, and then location's events to be updated accordingly.
    - The service shall validate all incoming data for updates against predefined schemas.
    - The service shall return a `200 OK` status code and the updated resource in the response body upon successful update.

 4. **Resource Deletion**
-   - The service shall enable music retailers to delete resource entries for genres, artists, records, and compact discs via DELETE requests.
+   - The service shall enable artists to delete resource entries for incoming events and location's events accordingly via DELETE requests.
    - The service shall return a `204 No Content` status code upon successful deletion.
    - The service shall return a `403 Forbidden` status code if an unauthorized user attempts to delete a resource.